 Things to Consider

 Aside from choosing a spot, there are other things to consider when building bridges and inclines.
-Despite having the freedom to create, there are still limitations as to where and how you can build these structures.
+Despite having the freedom to create, there are still limitations regarding where and how you can make these structures.

 When Building a Bridge